jkravets1/equities/README.md

 ## Overview:

-**equities** is a highly intuive and modern package for accessing high fidelity public company financial data.
+**equities** is an intuive and modern package for accessing high fidelity public company financial data.

 **equities** takes the approach of composing already existing stable and highly maintained libraries and apis.